anthony1810/SwiftUI-First_Architecture/README.md

 - **Performance Issues**: Modeling all state with @Published properties in a single ObservableObject reduces granularity in view updates, causing performance inefficiencies.
 - **Restrictive Nature**: MVVM feels restrictive, forcing SwiftUI to conform to architectural dogmas rather than leveraging SwiftUI’s strengths.

+I prepared a Slide here if you need more reasons to move away from MVVM: https://www.canva.com/design/DAGN0dIE6X8/yNebkOt0Et40xE9EdcydjA/view
+There is a on-going discussion about that topic, feel free if you want to join here: https://www.linkedin.com/posts/quang-tran-7780a962_i-just-finished-a-session-with-my-team-where-activity-7236295744528211969-4u3f

 ### Benefits of SwiftUI First

 A SwiftUI-first architecture fully embraces and utilizes the tools provided by SwiftUI: